lb3361/gigatron-lb/extension-crazy/progs/libcon_h/README.md

-# LIBCON_N - Narrow console library
+# LIBCON_H - High resolution console library

 This library overrides the default GLCC console to use double horizontal and vertical resolution with video buffers located in banks